-"Of course Lady Jane Grey," Rose said with a nod.
+"Of course Lady Jane Grey," Rose agreed with a nod.

-"She was made Queen nine days ago," Mistress Ellen said pleasantly.
+"She was made Queen nine days ago," Mistress Ellen announced pleasantly.

-"Yes, of course," Rose said with a nervously swallow.
+"Yes, of course," Rose replied with a nervous swallow.
 "Thank you.
 I suppose I am simply nervous."

 "Now," Mistress Ellen said as she glanced over Rose in confusion.
 "We had best find you more suitable attire for the Queen's new Lady-in-Waiting.